-“MV Spice Islander” had a maximum human load capacity of 600 passengers.
-However, at the time of its sinking, it was carrying 2470 passengers–four times the maximum.
-According to released reports, 941 passengers survived, 203 passengers lost their lives and 1326 passengers are still missing.
-I’m baffled by the magnitude of the death.
+According to credible reports, “MV Spice Islander” had a maximum human loading capacity of 600 passengers.
+However, at the time of its sinking, it was carrying 2470 passengers.
+That is four times the maximum allowed.
+Further reports says, 941 passengers survived, 203 passengers lost their lives and 1326 passengers are still missing.
+I’m saddened by the magnitude of human loss.

-The cause of the accident was “severe levels of negligence” and 9 people have been arraigned.
-The report has recommended the dead and survivors to be compensated at a rate of Tshs 125,000 for 80 months which is equivalent to Tshs 10,000,000 per person.
+The report further states, the cause of the accident was “severe levels of negligence.”
+Nine (9) people have been arraigned in connection to the accident.
+The dead and survivors of this accident will be compensated at a rate of Tshs 125,000 for 80 months which is equivalent to Tshs 10,000,000 per person.

-I see this was an opportunity to severely punish those involved so that it will be a lesson for others benefiting from this kind of behavior.
+This was an opportunity to severely punish those involved so that it will be a lesson to them and for others currently benefiting from this kind of behavior.
 Don’t let this incident be another missed opportunity like MV Bukoba.
-This should be a wake up call to ship owners, bus owners, and everyone involved in the transportation business.
+This should be a wake up call to shipowners, bus owners, and everyone involved in the transportation business.
 They needs to understand that “if you cause an accident due to negligence” leading to a loss or loss of lives; severe consequences will follow.
-The “kazi ya mungu” excuse should not be left to be the norm any-longer.
+The “kazi ya mungu” excuse should not be be the norm.

 Once a person purchase a ticket, it’s a contractual agreement between the two parties and that the latter will transport the former safely from point A to point B. These contracts need to be honored.
 Maybe in the future (“that means now”) the government could implement a system that forces bus, ship and any kind of transportation business owners to declare the insurance value of a passenger and luggage on the back of the ticket in case an accident happens.